qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/networkanalysis.rst

 Service area (from layer)
 -------------------------
-Returns all the substrings of streets on a network that can be reached within a distance or a time starting from any point of a layer.
+Returns all the edges or parts of edges of a network that can be reached within a distance or a time, starting from a point layer.
 This allows evaluation of accessibility within a network, eg what are the places I can navigate to on a road network without spending cost greater than a given value (the cost can be distance or time).